 Can you flip flop between receiving benefits based on your ex-spouse's work history and then off of your own?

-If you were born before January 2, 1954, then you can collect benefits based on your ex-spouse’s work record while you allow your help to grow.
+If you were born before January 2, 1954, you can collect benefits based on your ex-spouse's work record while allowing your help to grow.
+Suppose you were born after this date and apply for social security benefits at any age.
+In that case, the Social Security Administration will give you whichever gift provides you more monthly money.
 Once you reach age 70, you can then flip to receive benefits based on your work history.
-Suppose you were born after this date, and you apply for social security benefits at any age.
-In that case, the Social Security Administration will give you whichever gift provides you with more money every month.

 Do you have to be retired from working to receive social security benefits?

-The quick answer to this question is that you can work and receive social security benefits simultaneously.
+The quick answer to this question is that you can simultaneously work and receive social security benefits.
 If you are under the age of 66 or 67 (whatever your specific full retirement age maybe) and you make more than the earnings limit to receive benefits (approximately $18,000 per year), then you will receive a reduced amount).